pr0cf5/CTF-writeups/35c3/README.md

 ## A few structs

 To understand the vulnerability we must know a few structs defined.
-After reverse engineering the `Collection.cpython-36m-x86_64-linux-gnu.so` file containing the Collection module, I could know who it works.
+After reverse engineering the `Collection.cpython-36m-x86_64-linux-gnu.so` file containing the Collection module, I figured out how it functions.

 The main structure used is the Collection structure.